yulongl/p2_TrafficSignClassifier/project writeup.md

 #### Model Certainty - Softmax Probabilities

-3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The code for making predictions on my final model is located in the 16th cell of the Ipython notebook.

-For image 14.jpg, 17.jpg, 25.jpg, 28.jpg, 3.jpg, 35.jpg, 7.jpg and 7_2.jpg, the probabilities of the correct prediction are all extremely closed to 1 - the second high probability is below 10^-9.
+For image 14.jpg, 17.jpg, 25.jpg, 28.jpg, 3.jpg, 35.jpg, 7.jpg and 7_2.jpg, the probabilities of the correct prediction are all extremely closed to 1 -- the second high probability is below 10^-9.
 These are all correct predictions.

 For image 31.jpg, the probability of the correct prediction is 99.9%.
 The second high is around 10^-3.